Mariama-ny21/country-fun-facts-quiz/README.md

 - Deploy the project using Git and GitHub Pages

 ## UX / UI Design

+### User Stories
+As a user, I want to...
+- Answer multiple-choice questions about country capitals so that I can test my knowledge
+- See all the correct answers at the end of the quiz so that I can learn from my mistakes
+- Reveal fun facts about each country after the quiz so that I can learn interesting information
+- Toggle between dark and light mode so that I can choose my preferred viewing experience
+- Restart the quiz at any time so that I can try again and improve my score

 ### Colours
 | **Colours** | **Hex Code**  | **Usage** |